 Sign your contract, pay your retainer fee, then guess what???
 You can sit back, crack a beer, and pat yourself on the back.
-You found your photographer!
-Now on to the next thing :) Do you want advice like this for hiring your other vendors?
+You found your wedding photographer!
+Now on to the next thing 🙂 Do you want advice like this for hiring your other vendors?
 Head down to the footer of of my site and download my vendor guide.
 It has interviews with other vendors giving insight just like this!

 Want to know where I fit into this whole picture?
-Awesome!

-I’m a mix of Documentary, Photojournalistic, and Artistic.
+I’m a Denver wedding photographer and a mix of Documentary, Photojournalistic, and Artistic.
 I love capturing authentic interactions during your portraits, but I will help you get there with some direction and gentle guiding.
 I’m a fly on the wall (or photo ninja) for most of the wedding day, letting my experience dictate where I need to be to artistically capture the important moments as they happen.
 I don’t want my voice to be part of your wedding story, and would rather honestly document what unfolds in front of me.
 Couples often say that they hardly noticed me on the wedding day, or remark on a candid that I captured “I didn’t even know you were there when that happened!”